nicholasadamou/isitup/README.md

 ## License

-Copyright (c) 2018 by Nicholas Adamou.
+Copyright (c) 2018 by Nicholas Adamou & Nikolaos Kamarinakis.
 Some rights reserved.

 `isitup` is under the terms of the **MIT License**, following all clarifications stated in the [license file](license.md).